-Nonoperating revenues totaled \$1.1 million for the fiscal year, an increase of \$1.1 million, or 2,961.11% as compared to the previous fiscal year.
-Nonoperating revenues consisted of the change in value of restricted expendable split-interest agreements, revenue that was recognized due to the termination of various splitinterest agreements during the fiscal year.
-Changes in nonexpendable totaled \$53.8 million, a decrease of

-\$5.0 million, or -8.4% as compared to the previous fiscal year.
+Nonoperating revenues totaled \$1.1 million for fiscal year 2019, an increase of \$1.1 million, or 2,961.11% as compared to fiscal year 2018.
+Nonoperating revenues consisted of the change in value of restricted expendable split-interest agreements, revenue that was recognized due to the termination of various split-interest agreements during the fiscal year.
+Change in nonexpendable totaled \$53.8 million, a decrease of \$5.0 million, or -8.4% as compared to the previous fiscal year.
 Endowment contributions totaled \$51.4 million, down \$5.8 million from the prior year.
 Other changes in nonexpendable totaled \$2.4 million, an increase of \$0.8 million over the prior year, primarily due to change in value of restricted nonexpendable split-interest agreements, revenue that was recognized due to the termination of various split-interest agreements during the fiscal year.